List of Madam Secretary characters: Jason McCord

 Jason McCord is Henry and Elizabeth's youngest child and only son.
-He is an outspoken anarchist and conspiracy theorist.
+He is an outspoken leftist and anarchist who often gets himself into trouble for his political views and short temper.
 He is portrayed by Evan Roe.

 Russell Jackson

 Russell Jackson is the White House Chief of Staff and right-hand man to President Conrad Dalton.
 He is portrayed by Željko Ivanek.

 Early into Elizabeth's term as Secretary of State, Russell frequently clashed with her due to her unorthodox diplomatic style and lack of political experience.
 However, they eventually grew to trust each other, as they worked together to oust Dalton's National Security Advisor Craig Sterling (Julian Acosta) and eventually Russell admitted that he'd like to see her succeed Dalton as president.

 In "The Unnamed", it is revealed that Russell met Dalton just after the latter's unsuccessful run for Governor of California.

 Russell retired after the end of President Dalton's term, but was rehired by President McCord after her acting Chief of Staff Mike B refused to take the job full-time.
 His political career has taken a toll on his long-standing marriage, which nearly ends in the sixth season.